 Reflect back on why you want to make the change in your life and it will help you gain clarity for changing what matters.

 Look behind you, remember why you wanted to change, and then use that to determine if what you’re currently doing is getting you closer to your future goals.

 Remembering your “Why” is a great way to course-correct and make meaningful changes in your life.

 Learn from What Hasn’t Worked

-The other great thing about “looking behind” is that it allows you to learn from past mistakes.
+That’s the great thing about “looking behind.”
+If you’re willing, it allows you to learn from past mistakes.

 Now, in no way do I think you need to dwell on the past and focus on your mistakes.
 However, it is important to know what has worked in the past—and what hasn’t.

 If you’re trying to change your spending habits with little luck, you may need to change up your budgeting method.

 Let’s look at an example of exercise.
 One of the best times to exercise is in the morning.

 If you have a goal of getting healthy and waking up early isn’t working for you, you may just have to change your workout time to line it up with what works best for you.